 Melasma, a condition in which patches of discoloration appear on the skin.

-How To Treat Post-Inflammatory Hyperpigmentation (PIH)
+Treatment for Post-Inflammatory Hyperpigmentation (PIH)

 Even with no treatment, PIH will fade away on its own.
 The discoloration rooted within the skin will eventually rise to the surface and shed (just like all skin cells).
 However, this process can take anywhere between 3-24 months.
 Rather than waiting anxiously to let nature run its course, you can speed up the process all while combatting other skin issues.